meteor/galaxy-docs/source/support.md

 Galaxy's support response is email-only.
 All Galaxy customers who submit support cases are eligible to receive our 1 business day Support SLA.

-Galaxy's support hours cover all business days (American holidays excepted) from Monday-Friday, 9AM-6PM Pacific time.
+Galaxy's support hours cover all business days (holidays excepted) from Monday-Friday, 9AM-5PM Eastern Time.
 Our commitment to you is to respond within the span of one business day from the time of your message's arrival.
 If you write in outside business hours, your message's arrival time, for SLA purposes, will be counted as the next earliest business hour.

 Galaxy support is dedicated to resolving Galaxy-specific issues and troubleshooting cases where Galaxy's performance may be at fault.
 If you surface a bug in Meteor or Galaxy that prevents deployment, or uncover a problem or performance issue with Galaxy as a whole, Galaxy support will work to resolve this.